Monuments of Sutjeska

 Additional Monuments in the Sutjeska Area:

-Within the boundaries of the massive Sutjeska National Park there are dozens of memorial sites which are dedicated to the epic 1943 WWII conflict known as the Battle of Sutjeska, during which Tito and his Partisans made a dramatic and seemingly impossible escape from the clutches of Axis forces just as they were closing in.
+Within the boundaries of the massive Sutjeska National Park, there are dozens of memorial sites which are dedicated to the epic 1943 WWII conflict known as the Battle of Sutjeska, during which Tito and his Partisans made a dramatic and seemingly impossible escape from the clutches of Axis forces just as all hope seemed lost.
 While it would certainly be an endeavor for this website to explore each and every location, this page will instead explore the six most stylistically unique and historically notable monument sites which all contain abstract memorial elements created by Belgrade sculptor Miodrag Živković during a 1986 effort to improve the park's infrastructure.

 Monument at Ljubin Grob - Slideshow